tiwariRupesh/tiwariRupesh/README.md

 **MS-DVS Module -\>**

-RRV Controller - It has couple of end points ,where in we can initiate batch job ,and check batch job processing status persists data into below mentioned tables.
+RRV Controller - It has couple of end points ,where in we can initiate batch job ,persists data into below mentioned tables and check batch job processing status

 DVS_BATCH -- It stores batch id , batch name , batch creation date .